A lenticular installation by students from Interim Project- Story of Space depicting the transition of Bangalore City over the years.

 As an educational program, we are committed to developing a range of critical practices that respond to the growing curiosity towards the revitalisation of public spaces through art and design.
 This growth in public art practice has created relevance around questions of framing and positioning oneself within a larger field.
-We facilitate interrogation and navigation for students and practitioners across rapidly emerging binaries within the field of public art practice, such as :

 This program extends itself as a platform where various practices, pedagogies and processes centred around public art in Bangalore can converge to provide a unified vision responding to the transforming urban landscape of Bangalore.

 A participative cyanotype print produced in a public workshop in Cubbon Park, facilitated by Karthika Sakthivel.